Is Coca-Cola undervalued based on future cash flows and its price relative to the stock market?

 We want to ensure a company is making the most of what it has available.
 This is done by comparing the return (profit) to a company's available funds, assets and capital.

-- Strong return on shareholders funds (ROE) last year.
+- Poor return on shareholders funds (ROE) last year.

 - Coca-Cola performed worse than the Food and Beverage industry average based on return on assets (ROA) last year.